Christ in Acts

 Open the chapter → - Acts 16Curated

 Three conversions in one chapter - wealthy Lydia, an enslaved girl, and a Roman jailer - name the gospel’s reach across class and gender and power.
-At midnight Paul and Silas sing in chains; an earthquake breaks the prison; a man asks "what must I do to be saved?" and a household is baptized before dawn.
-The Christ of Acts 16 is the Lord of every layer of the empire.
+At midnight Paul and Silas sing in chains; an earthquake breaks the prison; a man asks “what must I do to be saved?” and a household is baptized before dawn.
+The same Lord opens the merchant’s heart, silences the slave girl’s spirit, and catches the jailer’s falling sword.

 Open the chapter → - Acts 17Curated